 The aircraft is configured to simultaneously carry military cargo and personnel.
 Since 1981, the KC-10 has been an important part of air fueling in times of war and peace, improving global mobility for US armed forces.

-The KC-10A on display, serial number 84-0191, was instrumental in 1986 during Operation El Dorado Canyon, serving as the “mother ship” for USAF F-111s whose target was the command center for a Libyan terrorist network in Tripoli.
+The KC-10A on display, serial number 84-0191, was instrumental in 1986 during Operation El Dorado Canyon, serving as a “mother ship” for an attacking element of US F-111s, including the F-111F on display in the Museum.
+Their target was the command center for a Libyan terrorist network in Tripoli.
 For the first time since WWII, US aircraft took off from Royal Air Force bases in the United Kingdom for a bombing mission.
 The KC-10’s large fuel capacity allowed the strike force aircraft to refuel eight times during the mission.
 The raid proved the US’s capabilities for long-range precision strikes.

-This aircraft arrived at the museum on April 15, 2024 from its last duty station at Travis AFB, California.
+This aircraft arrived at the museum in April 2024 from its last duty station at Travis AFB, California.

 TECHNICAL NOTES